 It is possible to combine these services with a VPNs service to improve your overall security profile.
 Honestly though, in most cases, simply using a VPN is sufficient.

-To recap, here is the Top 3 VPN Philippines:
+To recap, here is a side-by-side comparison of VPN service for Philippines:

 As I said earlier, the Philippines is sort of caught between a rock and a hard place in the VPN zone.
 Increasing (and yet at the same time confusing) government legislation and tendencies combine with overall poor GDP and weak domestic infrastructure apparently make VPN use a hit or miss case.